 A great supporter of athletics in our district, Dr. Ralph Poteet served Mesquite ISD as Superintendent of Schools for more than 20 years (1964-86) and was also Mesquite High School’s head football coach from 1955-59.
 Poteet was responsible for leading the construction of Mesquite Memorial Stadium in the mid-1970s.
 His impact lives on, as Memorial remains the second-largest stadium dedicated to high school football in the state.
 A lifelong educator, Dr. Poteet understood and appreciated the importance of extracurricular activities in the overall development of students.
 Thanks to his tenure with the district, Mesquite ISD has consistently been a leader in facility construction, the hiring of high-quality head coaches and the hiring of athletic trainers who ensure student athlete safety.

 North Mesquite High School Head Football Coach (1978-1989)

 For Gary Childress, winning is a lifestyle, and being a North Mesquite Stallion is part of his DNA.
-The North Mesquite High School Head Football Coach from 1978-89, Coach Childress is Mesquite ISD’s all-time leader in coaching victories with a 97-27-4 head coaching career record.
+The North Mesquite High School Head Football Coach from 1978-89, Coach Childress is second on Mesquite ISD’s list of all-time coaching victories with a 97-27-4 head coaching career record.
 He led the Stallions to the playoffs five times in eight years and was named the district’s Coach of the Year five times over.
 Additionally, he was named to the Texas High School Coaches Association Hall of Honor and served as MISD’s athletic director from 1990-95.

 Mesquite High School Head Football Coach (1968-1977)